-(2) The teaching that the dogma of the necessity of the Church for salvation admits of exceptions is, in the last analysis, a denial of the dogma as it has been stated in the authoritative declarations of the ecclesiastical magisleriurn and even as it is expressed in the axiom or formula "Exira ecclesiasm nulla salus."
+(2) The teaching that the dogma of the necessity of the Church for salvation admits of exceptions is, in the last analysis, a denial of the dogma as it lias been stated in the authoritative declarations of the ecclesiastical magisterium and even as it is expressed in the axiom or formula "Extra ecclesiasm nulla salus."
 It is important to note that such teaching is found in Cardinal Newman's last published study on this subject, a study incorporated into his Letter to the Duke of Norfolk, perhaps the least valuable of all his published works.
-Because of Newman's great influence in the field of contemporary theological studies, it will be help!id to see how he treated this subject in the Letter.
+Because of Newman's great influence in the field of contemporary theological studies, it will be helpful to see how he treated this subject in the Letter.

-Mathew, who held ultimately that Catholics were simply not bound to hold anything like the teaching that no one can be saved outside the Catholic Church, was enthusiastic in his praise of Newman's explanation.
-He claimed that the Cardinal had "dealt with the question in such a masterly way that it is impossible to improve upon what he says."4 As a group, the theologians of the Catholic Church have shown no disposition whatsoever to share Mathew's enthusiasm for this section of Newman's teaching.
+Mathew, who held ultimately that Catholics were simply not bound to hold anything like the leaching that no one can be saved outside the Catholic Church, was enthusiastic in his praise of Newman's explanation.
+He claimed that the Cardinal had "dealt with the question in such a masterly way that it is impossible to improve upon what he says."
+4 As a group, the theologians of the Catholic Church have shown no disposition whatsoever to share Mathew's enthusiasm for this section of Newman's teaching.

 In his Letter to the Duke of Norfolk, Newman dealt with the Church's necessity for salvation, not for its own sake, but only as a teaching that he considered as offering "the opportunity of a legitimate minimizing."
-5 Despite the fact that he complained when his theological opponents designated him as a minimizer, he set out to show that the dogmas taught in the Vatican Council's constitution Pastor aeternus were subject to legitimate minimizing.
-He tried to support his contention by appealing to the example of the dogma that there is no salvation outside the Catholic Church.
-Hence it was from this angle that he approached the teaching on the necessity of the Church lor salvation.
+5 Despite the fact that he complained when his theological opponents designated him as a minimizer, he set out to show that the dogmas taught in the Vatican Council's constitution Pastor aeternus were subject to legitimate minimizing.0 He tried to support his contention by appealing to the example of the dogma that there is no

-4 Ihid.
+4 Ibid.

-6 In Certain Difficulties Felt by Anglicans in Catholic Teaching (London: Longmans, Green, and Co., 1896), II, 334. eCf.
-Fenton, "John Henry Newman and the Vatican Definition of Papal Infallibility," in AER, CXIH, 4 (Oct., 1945), 300-20.
+5 In Certain Difficulties Felt by Anglicans in Catholic Teaching (London: Longmans, Green, and Co., 1896), II, 334.

+^a Cf. Fenton, "John Henry Newman and the Vatican Definition of Papal Infallibility," in AER, CXIH, 4 (Oct., 1945), 300-20.